Cperm Vault ▸ Research Document ▸ Historical Record

 Videophone call → instant termination → mechanical repetition (“YOU’RE FIRED”) across devices.

-Exhibit B · WPA
+Exhibit · WPA

 WPA (1981): SysOp-target faked-death ending in the Garet dialogs